JuliaLabs/Cassette.jl/docs/Cassette.md

 Cassette is a Julia package that provides a just-in-time (JIT) IR pass injection mechanism, or **overdubbing mechanism**, that can be used to interleave external code transformations with Julia's normal JIT-compilation cycle.
-On top of this overdubbing mechanism, Cassette provides a **contextual execution framework** for the Julia language via the implementation of **contextual dispatch** and **contextual metadata propagation**.
-This framework enables users to define new "contexts" that overlay normal Julia methods, which can be dispatched on using Julia's existing operator-overloading syntax.
-Using its overdubbing mechanism, Cassette can instrument context-unaware Julia code with contextual behaviors, enabling granular method interception and metadata propagation within "black-box" user code.
+As part of this overdubbing mechanism, Cassette provides a **contextual execution framework** for the Julia language via the implementation of **contextual dispatch** and **contextual metadata propagation**.
+This framework enables users to define new "contexts" that overlay normal Julia methods that can then be dispatched on using Julia's existing operator-overloading syntax.
+Using its overdubbing mechanism, Cassette can equip context-unaware Julia code with context-specific behaviors, enabling granular method interception and metadata propagation within "black-box" user code.

 Downstream applications for Cassette include automatic differentiation, interval constraint